Guidance

 The medical examination - what to expect

-In principle, all public hospitals/health centres with an emergency service in Ecuador treat victims of rape and sexual assault, through their Emergency Triage Areas or First Care Rooms (‘Salas de Primera Acogida/Salas de Primera Atención’), through the activation of ‘código púrpura’.
+In principle, all public hospitals/health centres in Ecuador treat victims for rape and sexual assault, through their First Care Private Rooms (‘Salas de Primera Acogida’) or through 24/7 Emergency Triage Areas (‘Salas de Primera Atención’), by activating the ‘código púrpura’ (under a ministerial agreement to eradicate violence against women).
 The staff in these centres are specially trained to provide this assistance, to guarantee your physical, psychological and wellbeing.
 You may want to ask to see a doctor of your preferred gender to make you feel more comfortable.
+Check the Ministry of Public Health’s App (MSP ‘Acción en Salud: Violencia Basada en Género’), to find the nearest public healthcare facility in Ecuador with services for victims of gender-based violence.

-A medical evaluation and psychological support should be accessible to victims (through the ‘kit púrpura’), regardless of whether you want to report the incident to the police or the Public Prosecution Office.
+A medical evaluation and retroviral treatment should be accessible to victims (through the ‘kit púrpura’ – purple kit), regardless of whether you want to report the incident to the police or the Public Prosecution Office.

-During the investigation, the Public Prosecutor will order a comprehensive sexual offence report (‘Informe Forense de Delito Sexual’) which includes a gynaecological/forensic examination (‘exámen médico legal’), ideally within 48 hours, and a psychological assessment.
+If you decide to approach the Public Prosecution Office (‘Fiscalía) first, to make an official complaint of rape or sexual assault, they will order a comprehensive sexual offence report (‘Informe Forense de Delito Sexual’) through relevant medical examinations (‘pericias médica y psicológica’).
+This includes a forensic medical examination and a forensic gynaecological examination, ideally within 72 hours.
+Also a psychological assessment.
 Both examinations are an important part of the evidence gathering process and are free of charge.
 Only official-appointed forensic experts (‘Perito - Médico Legista’) should do these from the Public Prosecution Office (‘Fiscalía).
 Exemptions apply for child victims.

 The British Embassy’s consular team can accompany you to the relevant healthcare facility for a medical check.
-Likewise, we can help you to arrange an appointment with a private doctor to give you advice on the post-exposure prophylaxis (PEP) treatment to prevent sexual transmitted infections including HIV and AIDS, and also about pregnancy or abortion.
+Likewise, we can help you arrange an appointment with a private doctor to give you advice on the post-exposure prophylaxis (PEP) treatment to prevent sexual transmitted infections including HIV and AIDS, and also about the emergency contraceptive pill (“morning after pill).
 They have a list of English speaking medical practitioners available.

 In addition, you may wish to speak to a private counsellor or psychologist.
 The British Embassy can also help you with this.
-Alternatively, and with your consent, we can signpost you to a local support agency to provide you with psychological, social and legal advice free of charge.
+With your consent, we can also signpost you to a local support agency to provide you with psychological, social and legal advice free of charge.

 Treatment

-To prevent unwanted pregnancy or sexually transmitted diseases, retroviral kits are available at public health centres offering 24 hours emergency service (‘Sala de Primera Acogida o Sala de Primera Atención’).
-The emergency contraceptive and a post-exposure prophylaxis (PEP) treatment is accessible to victims, which needs to be taken within 72 hours of the incident for it to be effective.
+To prevent unwanted pregnancy or sexually transmitted diseases, retroviral kits are available at public health centres offering 24 hours emergency service (‘Sala de Primera Acogida or Sala de Primera Atención’).
+The emergency contraceptive and a post-exposure prophylaxis (PEP) treatment is accessible to victims, which needs to be taken within 72 hours of the incident for it to be effective (known locally as ‘kit púrpura’).
 This may stop HIV replicating in the body and so prevent the virus from attacking the immune system.
-The retroviral treatment may also be prescribed by a private doctor, who will provide you with relevant information about its side effects.
+This also includes the emergency contraceptive pill (“morning after pill) to prevent pregnancy.
+The retroviral treatment may also be prescribed by a private doctor at a private hospital/clinic, who will provide you with relevant information about its side effects.
 You will have to cover the relevant costs.

 Should you prefer to get full treatment in a local private hospital or clinic, you will have to cover all the costs for the medical attention and tests.
 If you have travel insurance, these costs may be refunded, by presenting the relevant invoices and medical certificates.